Continuation Newton methods with deflation techniques for global optimization problems: Finding a stationary point with the continuation Newton method

 2mm

-\begin{property} (Branin \cite{Branin1972} and Tanabe \cite{Tanabe1979}) Assume that $x(t)$ is the solution of the continuous Newton flow \eqref{DAEFLOW}, then $E(x(t)) = \|F(x)\|^{2}$ converges to zero when $t \to \infty$.
-That is to say, for every limit point $x^{\ast}$ of $x(t)$, it is also a solution of the nonlinear system \eqref{NLEFX}.
-Furthermore, every element $F^{i}(x)$ of $F(x)$ has the same convergence rate $exp(-t)$ and $x(t)$ can not converge to the solution $x^{\ast}$ of the nonlinear system \eqref{NLEFX} on the finite interval when the initial point $x_{0}$ is not a solution of the nonlinear system \eqref{NLEFX}. \end{property} \proof Assume that $x(t)$ is the solution of the continuous Newton flow \eqref{DAEFLOW}, then we have
+\begin{proposition} (Branin \cite{Branin1972} and Tanabe \cite{Tanabe1979}) Assume that $x(t)$ is a solution of the continuous Newton flow \eqref{DAEFLOW}.
+Then, the energy function $E(x(t)) = \|g(x)\|^{2}$ converges to zero when $t \to \infty$.
+That is to say, for every limit point $x^{\ast}$ of $x(t)$, it is also a solution of nonlinear equations \eqref{NLEFX}.
+Furthermore, every element $g^{i} (x) \; (i = 1, \, 2, \ldots, \, n)$ of $g(x)$ has the same linear convergence rate and $x(t)$ can not converge to the solution $x^{\ast}$ of nonlinear equations \eqref{NLEFX} on the finite interval when the initial point $x_{0}$ is not a solution of nonlinear equations \eqref{NLEFX}. \end{proposition} \proof For the proof of the first part i.e. the convergence $\lim_{t \to \infty} g(x) = 0$, one can refer to references \cite{Branin1972,Tanabe1979}.
+The proof of the second part can be found in references \cite{LXL2022,LX2021}.